 14. Top-Five Non-Activity

-Between April 15th and October 31st each season, if you are ranked in the top-five of your division (gender and age divisions not affected) you must play within a two week period (plus one day) to avoid losing three spots in your rankings.
-For example, if you make it into the top-five on a Saturday, you must play an event by the Saturday or Sunday two weeks after.
-If you make it into the top-five on a Tuesday, you must play an event by the Tuesday or Wednesday two weeks after.
-Please note that if an event that you're registered for is cancelled and you don't get your event in within the two-week (plus one day) timeframe, you will still lose the three spots.
+Between May 1st and October 31st each season, if you are ranked in the top-five of your division (gender and age divisions not affected) you must play within a 15-day period to avoid losing three spots in your rankings.
+For example, if you make it into the top-five on a Saturday, you must play an event by the Sunday 15-days later.
+Please note that if an event that you're registered for is cancelled and you don't get your event in within the 15-day timeframe, you will still lose the three spots.

 15. Junior Clause